inc2734/habakiri-ginger/readme.txt

 License URI: license.txt

 == Description ==
-ginger is a child theme of Habakiri.
+Ginger is a child theme of Habakiri.

 == Installation ==